Akhil-Sharma-26/liars-dice/README.md

 You can compile your app to [WASM](https://en.wikipedia.org/wiki/WebAssembly) and publish it as a web page.

 We use [Trunk](https://trunkrs.dev/) to build for web target.
 1. Install Trunk with `cargo install --locked trunk`.
-2. Run `trunk serve` to build and serve on `http://127.0.0.1:8080`.
+2. Run `trunk serve` to build (You can also run `cargo run` command to build the app) and serve on `http://127.0.0.1:8080`.
 Trunk will rebuild automatically if you edit the project.
 3. Open `http://127.0.0.1:8080/index.html#dev` in a browser.
 See the warning below.

 > `assets/sw.js` script will try to cache our app, and loads the cached version when it cannot connect to server allowing your app to work offline (like PWA).